williampollet/presentations/PITCHME.md

 ![image](assets/images/offenses-local-branch.png)

- - You don't see the broken windows anymore
+ - no broken windows left by others
- - you have a reasonable number of offenses to deal with
+ - reasonable number of offenses to deal with

 ---

 ### Still...

-Frictions are staying for the codestyle build
+Frictions stay to build and share the codestyle

 ---